-- Compact development:Compact development can reduce the costs of land and infrastructure for individual projects and the costs of providing fire and police protection, utilities, schools, and other public amenities.
+- Compact development:Compact development can reduce the costs of land and infrastructure for individual projects, generate more revenue per acre, and reduce the costs of providing services.
 By locating companies closer together, compact development can create a density of employment that increases economic productivity and attracts additional investment.

 - Walkability: Projects in walkable neighborhoods command a price premium, earning real estate developers and investors a higher return on investment.
 Improvements to streets and sidewalks to make them more appealing to pedestrians can attract more customers for businesses.
 In turn, local governments benefit through additional property and sales tax revenue.